WebView

 col: ResponsiveNumber = 12

-If a parent of the control is ResponsiveRow, col
+If a parent of this control is a ResponsiveRow,

-how many virtual columns of a screen the control will span.
+how many virtual columns of a screen this control will span.

 Can be a number or a dictionary configured to have a different value for specific